xErik/ng-if-bootstrap-grid/Readme.md

 Angular directives, including or excluding HTML-elements, based on currently active Bootstrap grid: xs, sm, md, lg.
+Allowing for a reduction of watcherts.

+1. Bootstrap 3 grid class detection takes places via injecting Bootstrap 3 grid classes and testing them for visibility.
+2. Internally, `ng-if` is used.
+3. Thus, as this directive combines the Bootstrap-css-grid and Angular-ng-if, it should be pretty solid.

 # Installation
 `npm i ng-if-bootstrap-grid --save`